csiro/connectivity/README.md

 A multi-resolution landscape connectivity algorithm for calculating *Habitat Connectedness (Connected-Habitat)*, *PARC Connectedness* and the *Bioclimatic Ecosystem Resilience Index (BERI)*.

-This algorithm operates on the overview layers of a GeoTIFF file (including Cloud-Optimized GeoTIFFs).
+This algorithm operates on the overview layers of a GeoTIFF file (including Cloud-Optimized GeoTIFFs, or any raster format with overviews structure).
 Please ensure that these overview layers are generated using the `average`, not `nearest` resampling method.
 Use the `create_overviews()` function to generate the required overview layers correctly.

 ### Installation